oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 # <a name="StructuralProperty" href="#StructuralProperty">7 Structural Property</a>

 A property within an entity or complex type instance is represented as a name/value pair.
-The name MUST be the name of the property; the value is represented depending on its type as a [primitive value](#PrimitiveValue), a [complex value](#ComplexValue), a [collection of primitive values](#CollectionofPrimitiveValues), or a [collection of complex values](#CollectionofComplexValues).
+The name MUST be the name of the property; a non-null value is represented depending on its type as a [primitive value](#PrimitiveValue), a [complex value](#ComplexValue), a [collection of primitive values](#CollectionofPrimitiveValues), or a [collection of complex values](#CollectionofComplexValues).

+Null values are represented as the JSON literal `null`.

 ## <a name="PrimitiveValue" href="#PrimitiveValue">7.1 Primitive Value</a>

 Primitive values are represented following the rules of [RFC8259](#rfc8259).

-Null values are represented as the JSON literal `null`.

 Values of type `Edm.Boolean` are represented as the JSON literals `true` and `false`